 - In some cases, higher economic inequality paves the way for fairer wealth distribution.

-This has been a guide to Economic Inequality and is the definition.
-Here we discuss types, causes, effects, and how it is measured along with examples, benefits, and disadvantages.
-You can learn more about financial analysis from the following articles –
+This article has been a guide to Economic Inequality meaning.
+Here, we explain its examples, types, how to measure, causes, effects, and benefits in detail.
+You can learn more about financial analysis from the following articles: –